 Medical Care and Your 1- to 2-Year-Old

-The toddler months continue to bring the medical challenges of colds, scrapes and bruises, and other minor emergencies.
+The toddler months can bring the medical challenges of colds, scrapes and bruises, and other minor emergencies.
 You'll also find yourself dealing with an emerging personality and increasing conflicts.

-The well-child checkups during your child's second year are similar to those before, but discussions with your doctor about behavior and habits may become more detailed as your toddler gets older.
+The well-child checkups during your child's second year are similar to those before, But talks with your doctor about behavior and habits may get more detailed as your toddler gets older.

 Your toddler's checkup will include: